Broadcast journalism: Cable television

-Local television

-The industry divides local television in North America into media markets.
-These television markets are defined by viewing area and are ranked by the number of audience viewers.
-New broadcast journalists generally start in the smaller markets with fewer viewers and move up to larger television stations and television networks after gaining experience.
-The larger stations usually have more resources and better pay.

-United States stations typically broadcast local news three or four times a day: around 4:30–7 am (morning), 11:30 or noon (midday), 5 or 6 pm (evening), and 10 or 11 at night.
-Most of the nightly local newscasts are 30 minutes, and include sports coverage and weather.
-News anchors are shown sitting at a desk in a television studio.
-The news anchors read teleprompters that contain local interest stories and breaking news.
-Reporters frequently tell their stories outside the formal television studio in the field, in a remote broadcast setting where Electronic news-gathering (ENG) techniques are used with production trucks.
-Daytime television or morning shows include more "soft" news and feature pieces, while the evening news emphasizes "hard" news.
+Radio

+More often, AM radio stations will air a 6½-minute newscast at the top of the hour, which can be either a local report, a national report from a radio network such as CBS Radio, CNN Radio, NPR, Fox News Radio, or ABC News Radio, or a mix of both local and national content, including weather and traffic reports.
+Some stations also air a two-minute report at the bottom of the hour.

+FM stations, unless they feature a talk radio format, usually only air an abbreviated weather forecast.
+Some also air minute-long news capsules featuring a quick review of events, and usually only in drive time periods or in critical emergencies, since FM stations usually focus more on playing music.
+Traffic reports also air on FM stations, depending on the market.

+Israel

+Radio

+In some countries, radio news content may be syndicated by a website or company to many stations in a particular region or even the entire country.
+A notable example is Israel, where there are groups of radio stations that broadcast the same hourly news capsule by an Israeli news website and television station.
+There are currently two groups of local Israeli stations: one broadcasts news from YNET, the other broadcasts them from Channel 10.
+Israeli Army Radio general public stations broadcast the same news capsule every hour, and IBA's Kol Israel stations broadcast theirs.

 Education

 Many young journalists start out by learning about broadcast journalism through high school courses.
 They learn how to navigate the newsroom and equipment, and they learn the ethics and standards of journalism.
 Although learning the responsibilities of a journalist is important, education is required to work in broadcast journalism.
 A bachelor's degree in, "...journalism, broadcast journalism or interactive media," can lead to a career in broadcast production.
 However, a heavy amount of the education they receive is hands-on activity through internships and working for on-campus broadcasting stations.
 This real world view of the field combined with classes that teach students the ins and outs of writing, capturing video, interviewing and editing creates a developed and prepared journalist.
 Finding a job in the broadcasting field can be tough due to the decreased viewing and limited number of stations in each location, but the online media presence is causing employment to be, "...predicted to decline by 8% from 2014 to 2024."